odud-by/uae-fdi-resilience-analysis/README.md

 Key takeaways from the ARDL scenarios:

-- The Upside case raises 2025 inflows relative to the Base scenario, consistent with stronger oil-linked liquidity and investor confidence.
+- The Upside case raises 2025 inflows relative to the Base, consistent with stronger oil-linked liquidity and investor confidence.
 - The Downside case lowers 2025 inflows, reflecting tighter global conditions and softer energy prices.
-- Across scenarios, 2026 outcomes converge, suggesting partial normalization after the initial scenario impact.
+- Across scenarios, 2026 outcomes converge, suggesting partial normalization after the initial scenario shock.
 - Differences across scenarios are most pronounced in 2025, when oil effects and persistence are strongest.

 While the ARDL results capture historical transmission mechanisms, they do not fully account for the structural shift observed in 2023–2024.
-The next sections introduce a trend anchor to account for recent structural momentum and assess how conclusions change when forecasts are anchored to post-pandemic inflow dynamics.
+The next section introduces a trend anchor to reflect recent momentum and assess how conclusions change when forecasts are anchored to post-pandemic inflow dynamics.

 ---